Scope of application

 ● e. when an agreement is reached between the Parties;

-● f. when the solution proposal drawn up by the Mediator is sent to the Parties, and the Parties do not adhere to the conciliatory proposal formulated within ten days of the proposal being notified or any new proposal by the Mediator regularly communicated to the Parties which is not accepted positively within the same period;
+● f. when the proposed solution drawn up by the Mediator is sent to the Parties, and the Parties do not adhere to the conciliatory proposal formulated within ten days of the proposal being notified or any new proposal from the Mediator duly communicated to the Parties which is not accepted positively within the same period;

 ● g. when the Mediator, at his sole discretion, does not deem it useful to continue the proceedings;

-2. If an agreement is reached, the Mediator draws up a report containing the text and conditions of the agreement.
-If conciliation fails, the Mediator draws up a report indicating any proposal formulated by the Mediator.
+2. If an agreement is reached, the Mediator draws up a report containing the text and terms of the agreement.
+If conciliation fails, the Mediator draws up a report indicating any proposals made by the Mediator.

-Any conciliatory agreement reached by the Parties following the facilitating action of the Mediator or through the reception of a proposal for a conciliatory solution formulated by the Mediator, bearing the signature of the Parties, and/or their lawyers if appointed, each provided on the basis of their respective representation mandate, if applicable, also of the relative power of conciliation and possibly of collection, when the request for Mediation constitutes a condition of admissibility, has the value of an enforceable title.
+Any conciliation agreement reached by the Parties following the facilitation of the Mediator or through the acceptance of a conciliation solution proposal formulated by the Mediator, bearing the signature of the Parties and/or their lawyers, if appointed, each provided on the basis of their respective representation mandate, where applicable, also with the related power of conciliation and, where applicable, of collection, when the request for Mediation constitutes a condition of admissibility, has the value of an enforceable title.

-3. At the conclusion of the ADR procedure, the Mediator draws up a report that records the outcome of the procedure and sends it first to the Invited Party, and then to the Requesting Party, to be signed digitally or with another suitable electronic method, capable of guaranteeing its origin in accordance with the provisions in force.
-The Mediator, after receiving the agreement report signed by the Parties digitally, in turn signs it digitally, certifying the truthfulness of what has been recorded, deposits it or sends it to the Secretariat, which will send a copy to the Parties who have joined the Mediation and will attach it to the documents of the procedure.
+3. At the conclusion of the ADR procedure, the Mediator draws up a report acknowledging the outcome of the procedure and sends it first to the Invited Party, and then to the Requesting Party, to be signed digitally or using another suitable electronic method, ensuring its authenticity in accordance with current legislation.
+The Mediator, after receiving the agreement report digitally signed by the Parties, in turn digitally signs it, certifying the accuracy of the report, and files or sends it to the Secretariat, which will send a copy to the Parties participating in the Mediation and attach it to the procedural documents.

-No minutes on the outcome of the Mediation will be issued to the Party that has not adhered to the Mediation, unless the relative fees are paid at the same time.
-Therefore, failure to adhere to the invitation to Participate in the Mediation within fifteen days of receiving it will result in the issuing of a negative report in favor of the Requesting Party only.
+No report on the outcome of the mediation will be issued to the Party that does not participate in the mediation unless the relevant fees are paid.
+Therefore, failure to accept the invitation to participate in the mediation within fifteen days of receiving it will result in a negative report being issued in favor of the Requesting Party only.

-4. The minutes drawn up by the Mediator cannot and must not contain any reference to declarations of the parties, unless they jointly request them.
-In any case, in the event of a negative report, due to a lack of agreement between the parties actually participating in the Mediation, the Mediator may, at his discretion, and without there being any regulatory obligation, indicate which Party declares that it does not want or cannot continue the Mediation and what are the objective obstacles that prevent the continuation of the Mediation.
-If it is not possible for one or both Parties to sign the minutes due to a technical impediment or other cause, the Mediator digitally signs the minutes, certifying that the same has been drawn up in accordance with the results of the procedure, specifying in that case the reasons for the failure to sign.
+4. The minutes drawn up by the Mediator cannot and must not contain any reference to statements by the parties, unless they jointly request them.
+In any case, in the event of a negative report due to a lack of agreement between the parties actually participating in the Mediation, the Mediator may, at his or her discretion, and without any legal obligation, indicate which Party declares it does not wish or is unable to continue the Mediation and what the objective obstacles are that prevent the continuation of the Mediation.
+If one or both Parties are unable to sign the minutes due to a technical impediment or other cause, the Mediator will digitally sign the minutes, certifying that they have been drawn up in accordance with the results of the procedure, specifying, in that case, the reasons for the failure to sign.

-5. The Parties may express their opinions and assessments regarding the procedure by completing and sending by ordinary mail or by email the appropriate form which can be downloaded at any time from the website of the Conciliation Body Concordia et Ius srl at the address www.concordiaetius.it/modulistica.
+5. The Parties may express their opinions and assessments regarding the procedure by completing and submitting by post or email the appropriate form, which can be downloaded at any time from the Concordia et Ius srl Conciliation Body website at www.concordiaetius.it/modulistica.

 6. All tax charges arising from the agreement reached shall be borne by the Parties.